kwangok/Polaris_Project/README.md

 It has been developed in association with Prof. Marilena Vendittelli and Dr. Marco Ferro at DIAG Robo Lab June 2019.

-The project code for this framework is located in the folder "alba".
+The project code for this framework is located in the folder **alba**.

 3D Mechanical part of Rigid Body has been designed in **FreeCad Design software** .